 - Climate adaptation & social resilience: Protecting people and systems

 Plenary Panel: Young leaders shaping the future of sustainable business

 The influence of younger voices on corporate strategies and values is growing, immensely.
 Here, we give a panel of youthful visionaries a platform to discuss what businesses and governments should really be doing to build a more sustainable and equitable future, today.

 - The Greta effect: How Generation Z views the current state of play

 - The myriad staff benefits of embracing a planet-before-profit culture

 - Making way for the next generation: The skills and attributes of future business leaders

 Networking break and refreshments

-SESSION A: Making circularity a reality
+STREAM A: Making circularity a reality in 2022

 - Accelerating the transition to closed loop supply chains